Prelude to a Trump: Recollections from a ’90s Kid About How the School Board Elections Went to Shit

 Another school year had come and gone.
 We settled on the living room couch together, watching President Bill Clinton’s State of the Union address on TV.
 Promoting his plan for education reform and the modernization of school buildings, Clinton spoke of temporary classroom trailers being used in overcrowded schools by the thousands.
 “That’s us!” we shouted.
 But the Republican-backed tax plan, he later remarked, would make it impossible to pay for school improvements.
 His opponents believed that school renovations were best left up to local districts.
 The irony was not lost on us.

 Time slogged on.
 As my sister and I grew older, fast approaching the threshold at which we would have to attend the decrepit high school, the consequences of the school board’s hostile takeover had grown too large for my family to bear.
-After years of vigorous advocacy and steady backwards movement, they pulled the emergency parachute, along with a couple other families, and enrolled us in a private school just across the border in West Virginia.
+After years of vigorous advocacy and seemingly steady backwards movement, they pulled the emergency parachute, along with a couple other families, and enrolled us in a private school just across the border in West Virginia.
 The battle was over.

 As our mother drove us to school each morning, we speedily passed the tiny borough on the highway.
 Its unremarkable appearance from the back seat of the car belied the extent of both its conflict or our lingering trauma.

 We flipped the channel to a 60 Minutes broadcast, this one about the Klan.
 An unwavering FBI agent had gone undercover, rising through the KKK’s ranks.
 Only a short drive through the foggy hollows beyond our house, an Imperial Wizard of the White Knights, considered among the most militant in the Klan’s history, had been selling bomb components to a government informant.
-His plan to blow up an abortion clinic thwarted by the FBI, who had infiltrated and observed local KKK activities for several years, the defendant was eventually indicted by a federal grand jury.
+With his plan to blow up an abortion clinic thwarted by the FBI, who had infiltrated and observed local KKK activities for several years, the defendant was eventually indicted by a federal grand jury.

 In good time, we had extricated ourselves from the greater community’s “blackhole of mentality,” as we were accustomed to calling it, and focused our energies elsewhere.
 But, costly as it was to attend private school, mom and dad were forced into overdrive.
-During one particularly grueling stretch, my father juggled three jobs, seven days a week, for six months unbroken, in order to help pay the monthly tuition bills.
+During a particularly grueling stretch, my father juggled three jobs, seven days a week, for six months unbroken, in order to help pay the monthly tuition bills.

 Taking a break after his long work stint, he and I escaped the Pennsylvania summer heat to see a movie that had been shot in town, about the adolescent only-son of a coal miner and wrestling coach who felt the lure of a world beyond the mat.
 Unbeknown to us, a former school board nemesis played a cameo role alongside the film’s protagonist high school wrestler.
 Jaws agape, we turned and looked at each other in mutual astonishment.

-Sitting there in silent meditation, the two of us were awash in a poignant realization: All these years our lives and our neighbors’ lives had imperceptibly assembled into a sort of documentary — one in which, by sheer proximity, we had been intensely familiar with what was taking place, with each others’ multitude of troubles and convictions, and now, like a cinematographer behind the lens of a camera, we had suddenly reached a level of detachment from it all.
+Sitting there in silent meditation, the two of us were awash in a poignant realization: All these years our lives and our neighbors’ lives had imperceptibly assembled into a sort of documentary — one in which, by sheer proximity, we had been intensely familiar with what was taking place, with each others’ multitude of troubles and convictions — and now, like a cinematographer behind the lens of a camera, we had suddenly reached a level of detachment from it all.
 Ultimately, we had been granted a seat in the audience where we could continue to watch the agonizing story unfold safely from the outside.

-Exiting the mall cineplex, we turned our heads to gaze at a roofless red Jeep CJ8 Scrambler revving its engine.
+Exiting the mall cineplex, we turned our heads to gaze at a roofless, red Jeep CJ8 Scrambler revving its engine.
 Accelerating in a sinuous, attention-getting formation, a Confederate battle flag the size of a picnic blanket unfurled from a pole in the back of the automobile as its three passengers — two young men howling in front, one standing tall above the roll cage — tore out of the parking lot and headed for the valley.